sakshamsood04/news-agents/README.md

 - **Automated Workflow**: Utilizes browser automation to search Google and extract relevant articles directly from source websites.
 - **Scalable Design**: Processes multiple sources concurrently using asynchronous tasks.

+## Quick Start Instructions

+- Create a `.env` file in your project directory containing your OpenAI API key:
+  `OPENAI_API_KEY=your_openai_api_key_here`

+- In your terminal, run:
+  `python news.py`

+- When prompted, enter the name of the news story you want to analyze.

 ---

 ## How It Works